 The first time you visit the doctor in network, you will have to pay all of that $150 yourself.
 You still have $100 left towards the unsatisfied deductible.

 When you visit the doctor next time in network, and he charges you $150, you will have to pay $100 yourself.
 You have now completely satisfied your annual deductible.
-Out of the remaining $50 after your deductible, the plan pays 90% which is $45 and you pay 10% which is $5.
+The remaining $50 is paid by the plan.
+(If you went out of network, then out of the remaining $50 after your deductible, the plan pays 80% which is $40 and you pay 20% which is $10.)

 For any subsequent treatment (whether for the same condition or a different condition), you don't have to pay the deductible again.
-The insurance company will continue to pay 90% (80% out of network) for the first $5,000 of covered medical expenses, you continue to pay 10% (that is maximum $500).
+The insurance company will continue to pay 100% up to the policy maximum of $50,000.

 Let's assume that you were in an accident and are hospitalized for 2 days in a hospital within PPO network.
 The hospital charges $12,000 per day for a total bill of $24,000.
-Assuming this is the first instance of your needing to use the insurance, you pay your $250 deductible plus $500 (10% of first $5,000) and the insurance company will pay the rest.
+Assuming this is the first instance of your needing to use the insurance, you pay your $250 deductible and the insurance company will pay the rest.

 Even if you extend your insurance after the initial 3 months, you don't have to pay the deductible again.